kamranayub/UnderscoreKO/readme.md

 // This returns a raw array, not a ko.observableArray var newArr = vm.arr.union([0, 1]);

+// but this will append 0 and 1 to the underlying array and trigger a change notification vm.arr.union_([0, 1]);
 ```

 In addition, there are several functions you can use that will mutate (change) the underlying array, which are provided as convenient shortcuts.